Crisp and Co. Banner Image

 If your partner agrees to a trial separation, there are likely to be various practical issues you need to consider to ensure you and your family are taken care of during the separation.
 Our expert family lawyers have extensive experience guiding families through separation, including planning for the practical aspects of the arrangement.

 We can help you agree the terms of the separation with your partner and create a legally binding separation agreement, setting out the terms of the separation.
-This provides assurance for everyone involved over the details of the separation, allowing you to focus your energies into reflecting on your relationship and what you want to happen next.
+This provides assurance for everyone involved over the details of the separation, allowing you to focus your energies on reflecting on your relationship and what you want to happen next.

 How separation agreements work